alexyuly/ViewScript-Runtime/README.md

 Compendium Studio is your one stop shop.
 - ☑️ Create, open, and save `.spec` files with Compendium code.
 - ☑️ Explore open files and their inner elements.
-- ☑️ Develop reusable, stateful components
+- ☑️ Develop reusable, stateful components.
-- ☑️ Define readable concepts with data and business logic
+- ☑️ Define readable concepts with data and business logic.
-- ☑️ Build and deploy HTML, CSS, JS to remote environments
+- ☑️ Build and deploy HTML, CSS, JS to remote environments.
+- ☑️ Preview and test your apps.

 ## Explorer